dereuromark/cakephp-tinyauth/README.md

 ## Docs
 See [Docs](/docs).

-## Disclaimer
-Use at your own risk.
-Please provide any fixes or enhancements via issue or better pull request.
-Some classes are still from 1.2 (and are merely upgraded to 2.x) and might still need some serious refactoring.
-If you are able to help on that one, that would be awesome.

 ### Branching strategy
 The master branch is the currently active and maintained one and works with the current 3.x stable version.